 NextGenerationEU aims to respond effectively to the COVID-19 crisis by helping the sectors most in need.
-The Recovery Plan mobilizes several support instruments for the period 2021-2024.
+The Recovery Plan mobilizes several support instruments, particularly for the period 2021-2023.
 The European Commission affirmed in their communication “Europe’s moment: Repair and Prepare for the Next Generation” that the CCS are among the 14 sectors most affected by the ongoing pandemic.
 This recognition makes the CCS eligible for support through NextGenerationEU.
-Stakeholders in the CSS should watch out for four support instruments in particular: the Recovery and Resilience Facility; REACT-EU; InvestEU; and the Solvency Support Instrument.
+Stakeholders in the CSS should watch out for four support instruments in particular: the Recovery and Resilience Facility; REACT-EU; InvestEU; and the EAFRD.

 Recovery and Resilience Facility

 The Recovery and Resilience Facility offers financial support for investments and reforms with a lasting impact on the productivity and resilience of Member States’ economies.
 This includes investments in the fields of green and digital transitions as well as other reforms that foster sustainable growth.
 The Facility has an overall budget of €672.5 billion: €312.5 billion in grants and €360 billion in loans.
-To access funding through the Recovery and Resilience Facility, Member States are required to submit national Recovery and Resilience plans as part of their National Reform Programmes.
+To access funding through the Recovery and Resilience Facility, Member States are required to submit National Recovery and Resilience plans as part of their National Reform Programmes.
 These plans will contain their investment and reform agenda for the years ahead, as well as the investment and reform packages to be financed under the Facility.
-On September 17, the European Commission issued a press release on the next steps for the Recovery and Resilience Facility.
-Herein, the Commission encourages Member States to “engage as soon as possible in a broad policy dialogue including all relevant stakeholders,” and to submit preliminary draft plans from October 15 this year.
-The Commission will ultimately assess these plans and decide on the distribution of funding.
-The CCS are in a position to benefit from grants or loans only if their respective Member States incorporate CCS as a sector entitled to the Recovery and Resilience plans and actively connect the CCS to the aims of the instrument.
+The Regulation officially establishing the Recovery and Resilience Facility came into force on 18 February.
+The European Commission is currently providing feedback on the preliminary draft plans submitted by Member States.
+The final versions will be assessed by the European Commission within two months of receipt and are due 30 April at the latest.
+The CCS are in a position to benefit from grants or loans only if their respective Member States incorporate the CCS as a sector entitled to the Recovery and Resilience plans and actively connect the CCS to the aims of the instrument.

 What concrete steps can CCS collectives, organisations, and individuals take?

-- Collect data on evidence of economic and social damage in your country;
+- Collect data on evidence of economic and social impact the pandemic has had on the CCS in your country;

 - Develop a collective voice involving all CCS sub-sectors to build scale and promote more effectively CCS’ interests;